 Her fiction traverses noir, horror, fantasy and the weird, exploring topics such as sinister cities, psychogeographies and the representation of women in fiction.
 When she’s tired of being serious, as a devotee of Miss Austen, she delves into social satire.
 Kat’s non-fiction work has been featured in The Victorian Writer, Literary Traveler, TNT, Travel Weekly, Matador Network and Weird Fiction Review.

 Kat holds undergraduate degrees in Media Arts and International Studies, as well as a Graduate Diploma in Creative Writing from UTS.
 While studying at university, she completed a year abroad at the Universite de Poitiers, France.
-She speaks French and is well travelled, having visited over 30 countries, including a year in South Korea.
+She speaks French and is well travelled, having visited over 35 countries, including living in South Korea for a year.
 In her spare time she enjoys watching classic movies, playing music, cycling and hiking.